Ron Franklin

 Ronald Franklin (February 2, 1942 – January 18, 2022) was an American sportscaster.
 He was employed by ESPN from 1987 to 2011.
-He was fired by ESPN on January 4, 2011, after making sexist comments to a colleague.
+He was fired by ESPN on January 4, 2011, after allegedly making sexist comments to a colleague.
 Franklin brought a wrongful termination suit against his former employer, alleging breach of contract by ESPN.
 The parties settled out of court.

 Early life and career

 Franklin grew up in Hazelhurst, Mississippi.
 His mother allowed him to play sports in school as long as he also agreed to take voice lessons.
 His family moved to Oxford, Mississippi when he was 14.
 He suffered a head injury in high school that resulted in the formation of a blood clot that ended his football career and made him ineligible for the military.
 Around the same time he found work as a teen disc jockey, which got him interested in combining his interests in broadcasting and sports.